Invasive Species in Nova Scotia

 Giant Hogweed

-Fact Sheet VASCULAR Heracleum mantegazzianum Description A perennial member of the carrot family which can grow to exceed 5m in height.
-Basal leaves lobed, coarsely
+VASCULAR PLANT Heracleum mantegazzianum Description A perennial member of the carrot family which can grow to exceed 5m in height.
+Basal leaves lobed, coarsely toothed, reaching 3m in length, glabrous

 Read More »